-South Carolina surety bonds are used to guarantee many different services, from residential to contract bonds that cover public construction projects.
+Surety bond South Carolina can, and are used to guarantee many different services, from residential to contract bonds that cover public construction projects.
 It is important to understand more about what sureties are, how they work, and how they can be obtained for personal or business use.

-NFP Surety is the industry leader in bonding solutions.
+Surety by NFP is the industry leader in bonding solutions.
 There is nothing we can’t cover.
 We even have bad credit programs to help you get bonded in South Carolina.
 Contact our office today! or fill out the online application.
 It only takes a minute!

 What are bonds?

 You can think of bonds as a legal agreement between 3 separate parties.
 They are commonly used when a person or business seeks a service from another entity.
-As the service recipient, the person/business would want to make sure that the services they are procuring will actually be delivered according to the contract.
+As service recipients, the person/business would want to make sure that services they are procuring will actually be delivered according to the contract.

-Should the provider of the service fail to fulfill the contract, the service reciever can be compensated for damages incurred.
+Should the provider of services fail to fulfill the contract, the services reciever can be compensated for damages incurred.
 In order to obtain adequate compensation, the service recipient will request a bond from the service provider for a particular amount.
 The service recipient can then make a claim against a bond should they need to seek compensation.

 In bond language, the service recipient is referred to as the obligee, and the service reciever provider is the principal.
-When an obligee seeks a bond from the principal as a guarantee for their services, the principal will obtain a bond from a third party, called the surety.
+When an obligee seeks bonding from the principal as a guarantee for their services, the principal will obtain one from a third party, called the surety.
 The surety is an insurance company that offers a bond to its principal in return for monthly premiums.